University Policies for Course Syllabi

 Any student requiring accommodations due to a documented disability must provide the instructor of the course notification of needed accommodations no later than five business days prior to the use of the accommodations.
 In situations where fewer than five days’ notice is given, the instructor is encouraged, but not obligated, to provide accommodations.
 The instructor will determine, in consultation with the Testing Center in the Jackson Center for Teaching and Learning, whether these accommodations can be met.

 Students who have an accommodation for extended time allowed on tests shall not be required to spend more than six hours per calendar day in final examinations.
 For a student with an accommodation for extended time, this may reduce the limit on examinations per day to less than the normal limit of three.
 To resolve time conflicts between two overlapping exams (either regular exams or final examinations), the current practices of the University shall be followed.

-The Office of Institutional Equity and Inclusion has asked that you be made aware of the following:
+The Office of Institutional Equity has asked that you be made aware of the following:

 Michigan Technological University complies with all federal and state laws and regulations regarding discrimination, including the Americans with Disabilities Act of 1990.

 Michigan Tech has a policy of affording equal opportunity to all of its employees, students, applicants for employment, and applicants for admission without regard to race, religion, color, national origin, age, sex, sexual orientation, gender identity, height, weight, genetic information, or marital status, disabled veteran status, veteran status, or disability.

 Veterans and active duty military personnel with special circumstances (e.g., upcoming deployments, drill requirements, disabilities) are welcomed and encouraged to communicate these, in advance if possible, to their instructor(s).

 Equal Opportunity, Discrimination, or Harassment Statement